 Usually held in June each year, the written paper is a basic test of property receivership competence and the inter-relationships between this work and other insolvency processes.
-It is set, marked and organised by the IPA in principal cities in England subject to demand and availability.
-The exam room regulations are those of the Institute of Chartered Secretaries and Administrators.
+It is set, marked and organised by the IPA.
+The exam is conducted entirely online.